ibm-cloud-architecture/refarch-cloudnative-csmo/doc/Dashboarding/Grafana/README.md

 First Responder Dashboard includes several context entry point to more detailed information about specific solution components:

 1. Link to Bluemix Logmet service.
-It opens Logmet Kibana4 dashboard with all log records from BlueCompute collected by Logmet service.
+It opens Logmet Kibana4 dashboard with all log records from _BlueCompute_ collected by Logmet service.
-2. Link to New Relic Service Map for BlueCompute.
-It shows topology diagram for BlueCompute components monitored by New Relic.
+2. Link to New Relic Service Map for _BlueCompute_.
+It shows topology diagram for _BlueCompute_ components monitored by New Relic.
-3. Click on the "NR Status" panel moves to New Relic console with list of monitored applications and more detailed information about application performance.
+3. Click on the `NR Status` panel moves to New Relic console with list of monitored applications and more detailed information about application performance.
-4. Click on the "NOI Severity" panel moves to NOI Event Viewer console with the list of alerts generated for this application.
+4. Click on the `NOI Severity` panel moves to NOI Event Viewer console with the list of alerts generated for this application.
-5. Link to more detailed Grafana dashboard "BlueCompute Application Details" for specific application only.
+5. Link to more detailed Grafana dashboard `BlueCompute Application Details` for specific application only.
 6. Link to Bluemix Logmet service.
 It opens Logmet Kibana4 dashboard with log records from specific application only.
-7. Link to more detailed Grafana dashboard "BlueCompute Application Details" for specific application only.
+7. Link to more detailed Grafana dashboard `BlueCompute Application Details` for specific application only.
 8. Link to Logmet Grafana dashboard with metrics like CPU and Memory for specific container or container group.
 9. 10.
 Links to New Relic console with list of monitored applications and more detailed information about monitored components.

 ![img](images/Grafana_first_responder_big_desc1.png)

-##BlueCompute application details dashboard
+## Step 2: BlueCompute application details dashboard

-BlueCompute application details dashboard shows detailed graphs for BleuCompute components monitored.
+BlueCompute application details dashboard shows detailed graphs for _BlueCompute_ components monitored.
 All metrics in this dashboard are collected using [New Relic Data Source](#new-relic-apm) that collects data directly from New Relic API.

  - Web Transactions Total Time
  - Average Response Time per minute for HttpDispatcher and WebFrontend/QueueTime